 The Licensing Board will not refuse an application for registration without giving the applicant an opportunity to make representations.

 If the Board is minded to refuse a registration, the Licensing Administrator will write to the applicant explaining the reasons why it is minded to refuse registration and the evidence which has led to its view.

 Following representations, the Board will inform the applicant whether it wishes to hold a formal hearing or whether it can determine the matter on the basis of correspondence.

 In cases of complexity involving a dispute as to the facts or there are circumstances which cause the Board to consider that the matter can only be satisfactorily resolved by a formal hearing, the Board will fix a hearing.
 The applicant and an agent may appear at any hearing and will have a full opportunity to make representations and provide evidence in support of those representations.
 The applicant may be subject to questioning from the Chief Constable's representative and/or members of the Board.

-If the Licensing Board refuses an application, the applicant may appeal the decision to the Sheriff of Tayside, Central and Fife at Alloa.
+If the Licensing Board refuses an application, the applicant may appeal the decision to Scottish Courts.

 Filing of Records

 - A society which promotes a small society lottery must send the Licensing Board a statement containing certain particulars.
 The form can be downloaded from this website or can be obtained from the Licensing Administrator.

 - Statements must be lodged with the Licensing Administrator within 3 months of the date of the draw.